wesketchum/scdtrkeffana/README.md

 * mrb g https://github.com/wesketchum/scdtrkeffana.git
 * mrb uc

+Next you'll need to grab a branch of larreco to get changes to clustering algorithms
+* cd larreco
+* git checkout feature/bcarls_scdtrkeffana

 Then do the normal routines for building (you can do 'python scdtrkeffana/tools/useful_info.py')

 You will probably want access to the repository: easiest with a github account (let me know yours).